Wully616/BetterMods/index.md

 ## Using BetterHelpers
 BetterHelpers is a collection of static functions to simplify your code and make it easier to read

-Simply import the static functions with
+Simply import the static functions with:
 ```
 using static Wully.Helpers.BetterHelpers;
 ```